Popular search terms

 Animal Health Declarations

-National Animal Heath Declarations are a way for producers to provide information about the animal health status of their flocks and herds.
+National Animal Health Declarations are a way for producers to provide information about the animal health status of their flocks and herds.
 Buyers should ask for a copy and use the information provided to determine the health risks associated with the animals offered for sale.

 Note: Farm Biosecurity does not sell or distribute printed copies of any of the Declarations (formerly Animal Health Statements) below.
 For SA-based sheep producers looking to order a Sheep Health Declaration booklet, please contact your nearest PIRSA office.

-National Cattle Health Declaration (166 KB)
+National Sheep Health Declaration (191 KB)

-National Cattle Health Declaration: Fillable Form (658 KB)
+National Cattle Health Declaration_2022 (163 KB)

-National Goat Health Declaration (667 KB)
+National Goat Health Declaration 2024 (187 KB)

-National Sheep Health Declaration (157 KB)
+National Goat Health Declaration 2024_fillable (659 KB)

-National South American Camelid Declaration and Waybill (900 KB)
+South American Camelid Declaration Waybill_2022_Fillable (362 KB)

 Show health declarations